getkarta/KartaBenchmarkCaseDetails/docs/_build/html/_sources/sops/ecommerce/delayed_packages.md.txt

 ## Scope

-This SOP applies to all customer service agents handling cases where an order has not been delivered by the promised date, and the customer is inquiring about its status.
+This SOP applies to all customer service agents handling cases where an order has not been delivered by the promised date, and the customer is inquiring about its statusProcess Flow

----

-## Process Flow

 ### Step 1: Identify the Customer